ctasims/accelerated-cpp/ch11-defining-abstract-data-types/notes.markdown

 E.g. when dynamically allocating a new array, allocate for more than is needed so allocation isn't required on every call for expansion.

 ### 11.5 Flexible memory management
+The `new` operate allocates *and* initializes memory.
+The `<memory>` header provides `allocater<T>`, which can allocate a block of uninitialized memory.

+We can use a class invariant similar to how we used a loop invariant - to provide true statements when the object is constructed.